uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 BuildKit is a toolkit for converting source code to build artifacts in an efficient, expressive and repeatable manner.

 With the release of Lagoon v2.11.0, Lagoon now provides support for more advanced BuildKit-based docker-compose builds.
 To enable BuildKit for your Project or Environment, add `DOCKER_BUILDKIT=1` as a build-time variable to your Lagoon project or environment.

+## Docker Compose Errors in Lagoon Builds

+See the [Lagoon Build Errors page](lagoon-build-errors.md#docker-compose-errors) for how to resolve common build errors with Docker Compose